In 1988, an Australian family encountered something strange while driving from Perth to Adelaide. Was it mass hysteria, or aliens on the Nullarbor?

 On January 20, 1988, the Knowles family arrived at Ceduna, at the eastern end of the Eyre Highway.

-Their car was in a state of disrepair, and the family members hysterical.
-They hurried to the local police station.
+They had successfully navigated the Nullabror, but were not in good shape: the car was in a state of disrepair, and the family members hysterical.

 ‘The car was damaged and covered in ash.
 They were clearly shaken up.’

-– Sergeant Fred Longley, Ceduna police
+– Sergeant Longley, Ceduna police

-Around 2.45am, January 20, the Knowles were about 40 kilometres west of Mundrabilla, near the West Australian border.
+Around 2.45am, January 20, the Knowles were heading east, about 40 kilometres west of Mundrabilla, near the West Australian border.
+Sean was at the wheel, when they saw something strange in the road ahead:

+‘It was about a metre wide, and glowing bright and white, with a yellow centre.
 The light was like an ‘egg in a teacup’, and disappeared after ‘jumping around a bit.’

 – Sean Knowles, describing the encounter in the local media